-The United States recently went through a recession with a large number of mortgage loan delinquencies and defaults, resulting in a large number of foreclosure properties being placed on the market and losses realized by owners of mortgage loans, including securitization trusts.
+The United States experienced a severe recession within the past decade with a large number of mortgage loan delinquencies and defaults, resulting in a large number of foreclosure properties being placed on the market and losses realized by owners of mortgage loans, including securitization trusts.
 Many of these problems still exist with respect to the level of foreclosure properties and undercollateralized mortgage loans.
-Although economic indicators are beginning to show that the United States has emerged from the recent recession, losses on mortgage loans may continue to rise, or may remain at high levels, as a result of factors such as persistent high unemployment rates, high levels of foreclosures, and large inventories of unsold properties.
-Moreover, as noted above, there is widespread uncertainty with regard to the impact of the recent U.S. presidential election on the U.S. economy generally.
+Although economic indicators show that the United States has emerged from the recent recession, losses on mortgage loans may continue to rise, or may remain at high levels, as a result of factors such as high unemployment rates, high levels of foreclosures, and large inventories of unsold properties.
+Moreover, as noted above, there is widespread uncertainty with regard to the impact of the recent political and legislative developments on the U.S. economy generally.
 Investors in the Notes should note that the ratings of the Notes are not a guaranty of the value of the mortgaged properties related to the Reference Obligations and Noteholders may incur losses regardless of the ratings.